 Unlike in June, Greg’s Hut was clean and tidy; bless the Friends of Greg’s Hut and their lovely volunteers.
 I would need fuel for the stove to spend a comfortable night in here in October and had the weather forecast looked at all dodgy I’d have foraged a bundle of sticks from the woods leaving Alston.
 As it was, the forecast was absurdly benign.
 Almost unbelievably for Cross Fell, there was bright sunshine and no wind at all.
 Oncoming walkers with whom I broached my summit camping plan all agreed it looked like a once in a lifetime opportunity.
 In any doubt I’d have stayed in the hut as camping on Cross Fell can be life threatening.
 Most strong walkers starting out earlier would press on to stay in comfort and safety at Dufton, but this was the Perverse Pennine Way.

 Straightforward.
-The only slight question mark is where exactly the PW turns ninety degrees southeastish off the C2C, up to the summit plateau.
+The only slight question mark is where exactly the PW turns ninety degrees southeast-ish off the C2C, up to the summit plateau.
 In fact there is a basic wind shelter marking the turnoff.
-The sharp-eyed will also spot a small waymarker indicating Kirkland (straight on past the cairn arrowed below) and the Pennine Way to the summit (upwards to the left).
+The sharp-eyed will also spot a small marker stone indicating either Kirkland (past the cairn arrowed below) or the Pennine Way to the summit (upwards to the left).

 The diverse, steepish and boggy ascent passes two large cairns then brings you to a distinctive triangular-topped third cairn on the edge of the summit plateau.
-From this first cairn I’d walk 100 paces on about 176 magnetic (October 2016) to the second cairn, then 115 paces on about 185 magnetic (October 2016) to the summit shelter.
+From this first cairn I’d walk 100 paces on about 176 magnetic (October 2016) to the next cairn, then 115 paces on about 185 magnetic (October 2016) to the summit shelter.
 This worked for me but please double-check with your own compass and map.
-The yellow line on the NTG map does not seem to me a reliable reflection of what actually happens on the ground on Cross Fell, but I’m no expert so please prioritise professionally-produced information over mine.
+The yellow line on the NTG map does not seem to me a reliable reflection of what actually happens on the ground on Cross Fell, but please prioritise professionally-produced information over mine.
 These directions are for north to south Wayfarers, in case you’ve landed on this page randomly.
 For south to north see Pennine Way Blog 1.